|Alma Mater:||Georgia Tech|

 The Oklahoma City-born Gray-Walton helped Kentucky to eight postseason appearances during her time in Lexington.
 From 2010-17, the Wildcats went 189-67 and posted a program-best 29-3 mark in 2017 during that stretch.
 Working with Kentucky’s back row passers and outside hitters, Gray-Walton oversaw the development of three-time SEC Libero of the Year Ashley Dusek, and helped individual Wildcats earn 20 AVCA All-America honors.

 Before joining Kentucky’s staff, Gray-Walton was an assistant coach and recruiting coordinator at the College of Charleston in 2009.
 She helped the Cougars to the Southern Conference title and a spot in the NCAA Tournament with an 18-13 overall record.

 Gray-Walton is a 2008 graduate of Georgia Tech, where she earned All-ACC honors as a player.
 The Yellow Jackets won 20 or more matches three times in her career, and posted a 27-7 overall mark on a perfect 16-0 season in ACC play her freshman year.

 Raised in Olathe, Kan., Gray-Walton earned her Bachelor of Science degree in management at Georgia Tech with certificates in marketing and management.
-In May 2012, she married Kyle Walton, who is the head women’s volleyball coach at Transylvania University in Lexington.
-They have one daughter, Berkley.
+In May 2012, she married Kyle Walton.
+They have two daughters: Berkeley and Scottie.